+WEDNESDAY.

-port, was the reading of a letter from Senator Reed Smoot to Mrs. Moore Murdock, secretary of the auxiliary organization of women.
+Murdock, secretary of the auxiliary organization of women.
 The Dallas News says:

-"One incident that won for the speaker long applause was the reading by Mrs. Moore Murdock of a letter from Senator Reed Smoot of Utah.

-"'It was this man,' declared the fer-vent speaker, 'who, when I was before the finance committe of the Senate of the United States in behalf of the vet-erans of the war with Mexico, gave me earnest attention and when I had gone from the room it was he who made an from the room it was he who made an impassioned appeal for increase of the pension of the veterans.
+"One incident that won for the speaker long applause was the reading by Mrs. Moore Murdock of a letter from by Mrs. Moore Androek of a letter from Senator Reed Smoot of Utah.
+"It was this man,' declared the fer-vent speaker, 'who, when I was before the finance committe of the Senate of the United States in behalf of the veterans of the war with Mexico, gave me earnest attention and when I had gone from the room it was he who made an impassioned appeal for increase of the pension of the veterans.
 He declared that for Utah alone the pension might well go to \$30 a month and more.
-It was his work that made it even as high as \$20, the present status of the pension.
+It was work that made it even as high as the present status of the pension.

 "You are surprised at hearing such a letter as this from a man who has been so maligned.
-Let me say to you that from what I know of Reed Smoot there is not a nobler, better man nor one more gentemanly in his deference to women and his respect for the vetto women and his respect for the vet-erans.
+Let me say to you that from what I know of Reed Smoot there is not a nobler, better man nor one more gentlemanly in his deference to women and his respect for the set one more gentlemanly in his deference to women and his respect for the vet-erans.
 If being a Mormon has made him such, would to God there were more men Mormons.
 It is not true that he is polygamous in his life.
-I And he is borgamous in his hie.
-I know his sweet wife, a splendid woman.
-And he in his purity of life and gen-eral worth is a good example for so-called Christian men.'
+I know his sweet wife, a splendid woman, And he in his purity of life and gen. eral worth is a good example for so-called Christian men. called Christian men.'